U.S. Soldier Discussed Plans to Bomb News Network, Kill Beto O’Rourke: Feds

 In a statement to ABC News, which first reported the arrest, O’Rourke’s campaign said it was grateful for law enforcement efforts and was in “direct contact with the FBI” about the case, which is being taken “very seriously.”

-Before he joined the U.S. Army, Smith allegedly told a friend who had fought with an extremist right-wing militia in Ukraine that “to fight is what I want to do” and that he was interested in joining the Azov Battalion, another right-wing extremist militia in Ukraine.
+Smith had designs on going to Ukraine to join the Azov Battalion, a right-wing militia, even before he joined the U.S. military, the complaint says.

+He told an associate who had fought there that he had “no former military experience, but if I cannot find a slot in Ukraine by October I'll be going into the Army...
+To fight is what I want to do.
+I'm willing to listen, learn, and train.”

-Azov, which conducts vigilante patrols in Ukraine and adopts Nazi iconography and ideology, has attacked LGBTQ Ukrainains, members of the Roma ethnic minority, and others.
-In recent years, Azov has sought to cultivate and recruit neo-Nazis and right wing extremists in the U.S. and Europe.
+Azov, which conducts vigilante patrols in Ukraine and adopts Nazi iconography and ideology, has attacked LGBTQ Ukrainians, members of the Roma ethnic minority, and others.
+In recent years, Azov has sought to cultivate and recruit neo-Nazis and right-wing extremists in the U.S. and Europe.

+The criminal complaint says Smith was mentored by Craig Lang, a former Army soldier who went to Ukraine to fight with Right Sector, another right-wing militia.

+Lang was arrested in 2016 after he allegedly deserted from Fort Bliss, loaded up his vehicle with military equipment and told another soldier he was going to kill his pregnant wife.